Manchester United beat Chelsea as Cunha strike boosts Champions League hope

 The top five in the Premier League will qualify for the Champions League next season.

-But a fourth consecutive league defeat leaves Chelsea’s chances of being back among Europe’s elite next season in tatters and piles pressure on Liam Rosenior just over three months into his reign.
+But a fourth consecutive league defeat leaves Chelsea’s chances of being back among Europe’s elite next season in tatters.
+It also piles pressure on manager Liam Rosenior, only three months into his reign.

 Chelsea once again bemoaned the lack of a clinical striker as they failed to break down a makeshift United defence ravaged by injury and suspension.

-Michael Carrick was forced to name a backline featuring three full-backs and 19-year-old Ayden Heaven.

-But they held out to boost the former England’s midfielder’s case to get the job at Old Trafford beyond the end of this season.
+United manager Michael Carrick was forced to name a backline featuring three full-backs and 19-year-old Ayden Heaven.
+But they held out to boost the former England midfielder’s case to get the job at Old Trafford beyond the end of this season.

-Chelsea were missing their top scorer Joao Pedro through injury and one-time United target Liam Delap failed to take his chance to shine up front.
+Chelsea were missing their top scorer, Joao Pedro, through injury, and one-time United target Liam Delap failed to take his chance to shine up front.

-Rosenior recalled Enzo Fernandez after the Argentine was given a two-game suspension by the Blues for suggesting he would be open to a summer move to Real Madrid.
+Rosenior recalled Enzo Fernandez after the Argentinian was given a two-game suspension by the Blues for suggesting he would be open to a summer move to Real Madrid.

 Fernandez started with a point to prove and came agonisingly close to the opener when he curled inches wide.

-United looked rusty in a 2-1 defeat to Leeds on Monday in their first action for three and a half weeks.
+United looked rusty in a 2-1 defeat to Leeds on Monday, their first action for three and a half weeks.

 But Carrick’s men repaired the damage done to their chances of returning to the Champions League next season.

-Cunha provided a precise finish to open the scoring two minutes before the break from Bruno Fernandes’ 18th Premier League assist of the season.
+Cunha provided a precise finish to open the scoring two minutes before the break from Bruno Fernandes’s 18th Premier League assist of the season.

-Chelsea improved after the break but failed to prevent another damaging defeat that leaves Rosenior’s role in doubt heading into next season.
+Chelsea improved after the break but failed to prevent another damaging defeat, leaving Rosenior’s role in doubt heading into next season.

-Delap crashed a header against the woodwork and Noussair Mazraoui turned a dangerous cross onto his own bar under pressure from Wesley Fofana.
+Delap crashed a header against the woodwork, and Noussair Mazraoui turned a dangerous cross onto his own bar, under pressure from Wesley Fofana.

 Moises Caicedo, fresh from signing a new seven-year contract, also came close to rescuing a point for the hosts.

-But the final whistle was met by a chorus of boos at full-time with the Club World Cup winners looking resigned to Europa League football at best next term.
+But the final whistle was met by a chorus of boos at full-time, with the Club World Cup winners looking resigned to Europa League football at best next term.